elmedinfejzullahu/bankingsystem/README.md

 #Simple Banking System
-This is a basic Java SpringBoot for a simple banking system.
+This is a basic Java SpringBoot project for a simple banking system.
 It allows users to create accounts, sign in, check balances, withdraw and deposit funds, transfer money between accounts, and view transaction history.
 #Usage
 1. Clone Repository: git clone https://github.com/your-username/simple-banking-system.git
 2. Than change the configuration needed on docker-compose.yml